 “American Perceptions of Arab Countries in Film: Midwestern Students in Morocco”

 “Oh, I come from a land, from a faraway place/Where the caravan camels roam/Where it's flat and immense/And the heat is intense/It's barbaric, but hey, it's home!”
 This lyric opens the popular Disney film, Aladdin (Ron Clements and Jon Musker, 1992).
 Aladdin (1992) is a prime example for the various issues that plague the representation of Arab countries and characters in American cinema.
 Some of the issues seen in this film are made all the more frustrating by the fact that Aladdin is meant to be a children’s movie, and these harmful stereotypes have been imposed on American kids for almost 30 years.
 Though the film is set in the fictional nation of Agrabah, it conveys a popular American sentiment about Arab countries such as Morocco: they are dangerous wastelands filled with barbarism and hostile cultural norms.
 When Arab countries and their people are not portrayed as barbaric, they are portrayed as an exotic decoration that highlights the struggles and seeming perfection and purity of the white main characters.
-In Casablanca (Michael Curtiz, 1942), a film set in Morocco, Moroccans and their struggles with colonialism, race, and European occupation/conflict during WWII is completely backgrounded.
+In Casablanca (Michael Curtiz, 1942), a film set in Morocco, Moroccans and their struggles with colonialism, race, and European occupation/conflict during WWII are completely backgrounded.
 The setting and Moroccan background characters serve as ornate decorations that feed American exoticism.
 Arab men are portrayed as both overly oppressive and overly sexual towards women.
 In films like Arabian Nights (John Rawlins, 1942), “Arabic princess” belly dancers with veiled faces dance for dirty-looking men.
 I theorize that notions of American Exceptionalism and Imperialism--along with post-9/11 sentiments--fuel this hostility toward Arab Americans.
-Though the United States has a history of Islamophobia dating back to the beginning of the 20th century, post 9/11 legislation such as travel bans against primarily Muslim countries, proposed registries for Arab Americans, and the NYCPD’s program tactics of targeting primarily Muslim neighborhoods shows how much American Islamophobia has infiltrated our policies, our society, and our movies.
-I seek to dismantle the idea of “evil otherness” forced on Arab cultures by popular American prejudices through the lens of film.
+Though the United States has a history of Islamophobia, post legislation that was implemented in the aftermath of September 11th, such as travel bans against primarily Muslim countries, proposed registries for Arab Americans, and the NYCPD’s program tactics of targeting primarily Muslim neighborhoods shows how much American Islamophobia has infiltrated our policies, our society, and our movies.
+I seek to dismantle the idea of “evil otherness” forced on Arab cultures by widespread American prejudices through the lens of film.